 Where there is no vision, there is no hope.George Washington Carver

 Call to Action:

-- Identify what you are truly passionate about.
+First, identify what you are truly passionate about.
 If you are paying attention to something, it’s most likely because you are passionate about it.
-Without passion attention wanders.
+Without passion, attention wanders.